sandymohamed/ManageTimeApp_React-Native/README.md

 ## 🤝 Support

-For support, email support@managetime.app or create an issue on GitHub.
+For support, create an issue on GitHub or contact the development team.

 ## 🔧 Troubleshooting